melekes/dotfiles/README.md

 ## Thanks

-These dotfiles is heavily inspired by [holman does dotfiles](https://github.com/holman/dotfiles).
+These dotfiles are heavily inspired by [holman does dotfiles](https://github.com/holman/dotfiles).
 Installation process is now handled by awesome [thougtbot/rcm](https://github.com/thoughtbot/rcm).